stephenberry/repe/README.md

 ### Path

-`path` must be a valid JSON Pointer or nonexistent if the `path_length` is zero.
-The maximum path length is limited by the `uint16_t` type of `path_length`, allowing paths up to 65,535 bytes long.
+`path` must be a valid null-terminated JSON Pointer.
+The maximum path length is limited by the `uint16_t` type of `path_length`, allowing paths up to 65,535 bytes long (minus the null termination).

 ### Reserved Fields